Malmö University Publications

 Malmö University, Faculty of Culture and Society (KS), Department of Global Political Studies (GPS).
 Malmö University, Faculty of Culture and Society (KS), Rethinking Democracy (REDEM).
 Malmö University, Faculty of Culture and Society (KS), Russia and the Caucasus Regional Research (RUCARR).

-Political Parties in the Russian Regions2018Book (Other academic)
+Political Parties in the Russian Regions2018Book (Refereed)

 Abstract [en]